Why internet safety matters

 Talking about internet use and online content

-Talking openly about your own internet use and encouraging your child to do the same will help your child feel they can talk to you if they have a bad experience online.
-Sharing negative online experiences with a trusted adult is the best way for your child to develop resilience and deal with risks they encounter online.
-It’s important for your child to know that they can talk to you about bad online experiences without getting into trouble.
+Talking openly about your own internet use and encouraging your child to do the same will help your child feel they can talk to you if they have a bad online experience.
+And sharing negative online experiences with a trusted adult is the best way for your child to deal with online risks and develop resilience.

 You can get your child talking by asking them to explain the apps, games and content they enjoy.
-You might say, ‘PewDiePie seems weird to me but he must have something special to attract more than 108 million followers!
-What do you like about him?’
+You might say, ‘Who are your favourite streamers on Twitch?
+What games do they play?
+What do you like about them?’

-It’s good to encourage your child to develop a sense of what they like and don’t like on the internet, and to defend their choices to friends.
+It’s good to encourage your child to develop a sense of what they like and don’t like on the internet and to explain their choices to friends.
 You might say, ‘That video seemed to make you uncomfortable.
 It’s OK to tell your friends that you’d rather not watch videos like that’.

-You could also explain that not all online information is true or helpful – for example, some news is made up.
-Encouraging your child to question things they find on the internet helps your child develop digital and media literacy.
+You could also explain that not all online information is true or helpful.
+For example, some information is made up or deliberately misleading.
+Encouraging your child to think critically about online content helps your child develop digital literacy.

 Building an online reputation

 Your child’s online reputation is shaped by their online activities.
 This means your child needs to understand the consequences of uploading photos, videos and other personal content.
-Once this content is online, it’s very hard to get rid of and can become part of your child’s permanent online reputation.
-Also, photos can be altered or shared without your child’s permission.
+Once this content is online, it’s very hard to get rid of and will become part of your child’s permanent online reputation.
+Also, photos and content can be altered or shared without your child’s permission.

 It’s a good idea to encourage your child to think about the online content or behaviour their future self might be comfortable with.
 For example, you might say, ‘Some photos and videos might seem OK to you now, but you might feel differently about them in the future and not want people to see them’.

-You could agree that your child shows you posts, images and other content before uploading them.
+You could agree that your child shows you posts, images and other content, and you discuss them before your child uploads them.

 Taking care with privacy and personal information